-Getting you up to speed with a variety of online learning opportunities, customized to your background, is our goal.
+Helping you get up to speed with a variety of learning resources specifically curated for beginners is why this site exists.

 Here are four explicit motivations why now is a great time to spark up your quantum curiosity:

 (1) If a reliable and economically sensible quantum computer can be built, it will solve a wide range of important problems beyond the reach of today’s best supercomputers.

 It’s not exaggerating to claim access to these devices will radically transform society, preparing Homo Sapiens like no other technology since fire, to step boldly into the solar system and beyond.